 This article was published by ComputorEdge, issue #2102, , as a feature article, in both their print edition (on pages 26-27) and their website.

 In this age of 007-worthy hardware, it is easy to take software for granted.
 Yet it is computer logic that handles our PCs and PDAs, our Saturns and satellites, our cell phones and "sell" orders.
 Software comprises the instructions behind the interfaces, the functionality behind the Web forms.
 It is the force powering so much of what we see in the modern world, and yet it is rarely seen itself.
 It is only viewed by those who create it: software developers, database programmers, microchip designers, and all the other computer engineers and hobbyists who express their intentions in a programming language.

 If you have never written any software yourself, but are interested in learning how, then read on.
-We will consider some of the pathways into the world of programming, and one recommended approach if you would like to pursue the same yourself.
+I will consider some of the pathways into the world of programming, and one recommended approach if you would like to pursue the same yourself.
 Of course, a brief introduction such as this can only scratch the surface of such a voluminous topic.
 The objective is to at least point you in the right direction, and present suggestions as to a language and some learning resources.

 While computer science majors may know their future careers, not all people writing software have chosen it as a profession.
 Many hobbyists got started by merely seeking a way to get computer work accomplished more efficiently.
 For example, a fair number of Visual Basic programmers first became interested in the language by writing VBA macros to automate tasks in Microsoft Word or Excel.